 - South Shore Elder Services Aging Services Access Provider.
 Provides home care, meals on wheels, money management, Options Counseling, Family Caregiver Support, Protective Services 781-848-3910

 - Hingham Link - Connecting Hingham residents in an immediate and useful way www.hinghamlink.com

-The Plymouth County Sheriff’s Department offers a free Safety Assurance Program, a computerized telephone system that places a call to a participant at a prearranged time each day.
-Please follow the link below to sign up for this service.
+- Plymouth Country Sheriff’s Department Free Safety Assurance Program - a computerized telephone system that places a call to a participant at a pre-arranged time each day.
+Calls are received between 6 am and noon.